mnot/I-D/http-key/draft.md

-In particular, when a cache fully implements this specification, it creates a secondary cache key for every request by following the instructions in the Key header field, storing it along with the response when a response is cached.
+In particular, when a cache fully implements this specification, it creates a secondary cache key for every request by following the instructions in the Key header field, ignoring the Vary header for this purpose.

 Then, when a new request is presented, the secondary cache key generated for that request can be compared to the stored one to find the appropriate response, to determine if it can be selected.

-To generate a secondary cache key for a given request (including that which is stored with a response), the following steps are taken:
+To generate a secondary cache key for a given request (including that which is stored with a response) using Key, the following steps are taken:

 1. Let `key_value` be the most recently seen Key header field value for the resource, as the result of Creating a Header Field Value ({{value}}).
 2. Let `secondary_key` be an empty string.